trilitech/tezos-developer-docs/docs/dApps/sending-transactions.md

 - Originating a smart contract

 :::note Sending tez
-Sending tez to an address is just a special case of calling a smart contract (via the `default` entrypoint).
+Sending tez to an address is a special case of calling a smart contract via the `default` entrypoint.
-However, some languages have a specific syntax for simply sending tez to a contract that is different from the syntax to call an entrypoint.
+However, some tools have a specific syntax for sending tez to a contract that is different from the syntax to call an entrypoint.
 A call to a smart contract always includes a transfer of a certain amount of tez, even if that amount is zero.
 :::